DeltaAnalytics/machine_learning_for_good/README.md

 At the end of the course, students will:

-1. Have a solid foundational understanding of the statistical and mathematical logic underlying predominant data science methods.
+1. Have a solid understanding of the fundamental statistical and programming that underlying common data science methods.
-2. Be able to communicate with other data scientists using technical terms about foundational concepts.
+2. Be able to communicate with other data scientists using technical terms.
-3. Write code to clean, process, analyze and visualize real world data from KIVA, a non-profit that connects people through lending to alleviate poverty.
+3. Write code to clean, process, analyze, and visualize real world data.

 Who is our target student?
 ----

 The course is intended for any and all individuals interested in harnessing data towards solving problems in their communities.
-No prior coding or mathematical/statistical experience is expected, but computer proficiency is necessary.
+Minimal prior coding or mathematical/statistical experience is expected.
+Computer proficiency is necessary.

 Our teachers
 -----

-Delta teaching fellows are all data professionals working in the Bay Area.
+[Delta Teaching Fellows](http://www.deltanalytics.org/delta-teaching-fellows.html) are all data professionals working in the Bay Area.
 All of our time is donated for free to build out a curriculum that makes machine learning tools and knowledge more accessible to communities around the world.
 You can learn more about our team [here](http://www.deltanalytics.org/delta-teaching-fellows.html).